bsmith-zhao/syncfs/README.md

 https://winfsp.dev/rel/

 Click [Mount] to mount the file system to the operating system.
-After the mounting is successful, click [OpenDir] to open the mounted virtual directory in the browser, and you can operate the files in it just like accessing a normal directory.
+After the mounting is successful, click [OpenDir] to open the mounted virtual directory in the explorer, and you can operate the files in it just like accessing a normal directory.

 [File Sync System]